CodeYourFuture/syllabus-archive/react/week-19/lesson.md

 What's the problem with our `HelloMentor` component above?

 The component `HelloMentor` is very static.
-It cannot say hello to a different mentor, and it can only say "hello", not "hi" or "greetings".
-What if we want to say hello to a different mentor?
+What if we want to say *hello* to a different mentor?
 Currently, we would have to change the code too!
 This is easy in our tiny application but for "real" applications this might be more difficult.

 Instead wouldn't it be good if we could change which mentor we are saying hello to every time we render the component?
 So we could reuse the `HelloMentor` component for different mentor names.
 This is what *props* are for.